nbarnabee/drinks_cabinet/README.md

 ## About the project

-In its current form, this project pulls information from the [CocktailDB API]("https://www.thecocktaildb.com/api.php").
-The data formatting in the API, and the lack of consistency with regards to ingredients, causes me certain difficulties, and I'm tempted to compile my own DB in the future.
+In its original (and current) form, this project pulls information from the [CocktailDB API]("https://www.thecocktaildb.com/api.php"), allowing users to search for cocktail recipes by name or by ingredient.
+Unfortunately, the poor data modelling and inconsistencies associated with that API caused me so many headaches that I decided to compile my own DB.
+I am also in the process of building out a proper backend for the project, that will allow for logged in users to save information, write comments and rate drinks.

 ### Planned features: